chemacarceller/Godot-Random-Movement-Component/README.md

 # Godot-Random-Movement_Component

-This is the development of a basic random movement component designed to be attached to a Node3D
+This is the development of a basic random movement component written in C++ designed to be attached to a Node3D

 This component has been tested in https://jocarpe.itch.io/third-person-character-demo